Are you a health care worker? We’d love to hear from you. Email editor at northcarolinahealthnews.org

 Temperature, temperature, temperature

-Houghton-Zatz now has at least three thermometers for cooking her Thanksgiving bird.
+Houghton-Zatz reports she now has at least three thermometers for cooking her Thanksgiving bird.

 “I don’t believe just one,” she said.
 “I cook the turkey to at least 175 degrees.
 I know that’s overcompensating, but I’m not going to let that happen again.